leegrey/RPG-Build/README.md

 #### Valid `Set` Arguments:

-`set default_columns 3` - set the default number of columns used when none is supplied
+`set default_columns 3` - set the default number of columns used when none is supplied.

-`d66_spacer true/false` - enable spacers in d66 tables (between groups of six)
+`d66_spacer true/false` - enable spacers in d66 tables (between groups of six).

+`set render_die_type true/false` - display the die type at the top of the table.

 ### Inline HTML / Raw input